u0224032/2015_oose_0224032/README.md

 ### More about me... ###

+And this is my [Trello](https://trello.com/b/HyWDLEGG/2015-oose-0224032) you can click to check.

 If you want to know about me, you can follow me or make friend with me, very welcoming~

 And this is my [facebook](https://www.facebook.com/ceng.w.zhen) you can click to check.